P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Evaluation of P4-TAS

 \subsubsection{Measurement Results}

 First, we measured the deviation of the observed values from the configured duration of \ac{tGCL} entries without introducing \acp{GSI}.
-The resulting statistics were inconsistent, with a mean deviation across all measurements of $\mu(\hat{\delta}_{\text{slice}}) = \qty{-22.8}{\us}$ and a median of \qty{450}{\ns}.
-These apparent deviations are not meaningful because consecutive entries frequently overlapped at their boundaries as explained in \sect{guard_bands}.
+The resulting statistics were unreliable, with a mean deviation across all measurements of $\mu(\hat{\delta}_{\text{slice}}) = \qty{-58592}{\ns}$ and a median of \qty{-999}{\ns}.
+These apparent deviations are not meaningful because consecutive entries frequently overlapped at their boundaries.
+This violates the measurement assumption that only frames of a single priority arrive during each \ac{tGCL} entry.
+After introducing \acp{GSI}, the mean deviation improves to $\mu(\hat{\delta}_{\text{slice}})= \qty{-18}{\ns}$ with a median of \qty{-16}{\ns}.

-The deviation of the measured values from the configured duration of \ac{tGCL} entries using \acp{GSI} is presented in \fig{pdfs/equal-intervals-400us_one-gcl_30ns-gb_64-B}.
-The metric is computed per priority, i.e., for each $\pi$ and entry $i$ as $\hat{\delta}^{i,\pi}_{\text{slice}}$, and the histogram is shown aggregated across all priorities because the behavior is identical for all.
+The distribution of deviations with \acp{GSI}, averaged across all ten runs, is presented in \fig{pdfs/equal-intervals-1ms_one-gcl_30ns-gb_64-B}.
+The error bars indicate 95\% confidence intervals across the ten runs, showing low variance between repetitions.
+The metric is computed per priority, i.e., for each $\pi$ and entry $i$ as $\hat{\delta}^{i,\pi}_{\text{slice}}$.
+The histogram aggregates all priorities because the behavior is identical across them.